ceph3us/rust-caliburn/README.md

 #### Decisions to be made
   * Deviation from RFC2812 may be made to allow forward-slash (0x2F) since some networks (like Freenode) use this in host cloaks
+  * Deviation from RFC2812 may be made to allow : in non-final parameters, used in some protocol extensions

 [ci-build-stat]: https://travis-ci.org/ceph3us/rust-caliburn.svg?branch=master
 [ci-link]: https://travis-ci.org/ceph3us/rust-caliburn